Course: Environmental Communication - Research Into Practice

 What format does the course take?

 The course will run for 10 weeks.
 Because participants come from all over the globe, course materials can be accessed at whatever time is convenient for each participant.
-Each week there will be 2 "classes," Tuesdays and Thursdays (Vancouver time) which participants can "attend" on their own schedules that day.
+Each week there will be 2 "classes," Mondays and Wednesdays (Vancouver time) which participants can "attend" on their own schedules that day.
 For each class, a reading or two will be posted the previous week.
 Readings should take about 1 hour, but some will take longer.
 Typically, an audio introduction and a video lecture will be posted on the day of the class.
 Additional materials may also be posted.
 Participants will discuss the day's topic in the course forums and may be asked to undertake additional challenges related to the topic.
 The expectation is that participants will spend approximately 2 hours per class (4 hours per week) watching the lectures and engaging with the discussions in the forums.
 Over 10 weeks, the total class time will be at least 40-50 hours, roughly the equivalent of a one-semester university course.

 In addition, participants should plan to spend approximately 2-4 hours per week working on assignments/projects.
 There will be three short assignments in the first six weeks of the course, and one final project to complete by the end of the course.
 The final project may be customized to suit the professional interests of each participant.